MissaDavid/boom_f_clone/README.md

 This should open a new window (currently not resizable) :
 ![img.png](assets/menu_screenshot.png)

+Click `New Game` to start.

 ![img.png](assets/in_game_image.png)

-Click "New Game" to start.
-Press SPACE to place a bomb.
+Press the `SPACE` bar to place a bomb.
 You can explode all pink blocks, but you can't kill enemies, and enemies currently cannot hit you either!
+Click to `Title Screen` to go back.

 Main technologies
 ------------